St Peter's Church, Harrogate

-St Peter's Church, Harrogate is a parish church in the Church of England located in Harrogate.
+St Peter's Church, Harrogate is a parish church in the Church of England located in Harrogate, North Yorkshire, England.
+It is a Grade II listed building.

 History

 The church was formed out of the parish of Christ Church, High Harrogate.

 A subscription for the erection of the church was commenced and the foundation stone was laid in April, 1870.
 The church is of the decorated style of architecture, from a design by Mr. Hirst, of Bristol, and consists of a nave of five bays, 70 feet in length by 27 feet in breadth, with north and south aisles, each 15 feet 9 inches wide; the last bay at the eastern end of the aisle on each side projects outwards to double its former breadth, in the form of a transept, which is gabled outwardly; the chancel will be about 35 feet in length by 22 feet in breadth, terminating in a circular apse, the interior of which will be arcaded.
 A tower, bearing a spire, is situate at the west end of the south aisle.

 The living is a curacy or vicarage, the income of which is £100 a year, paid by the Ecclesiastical Commissioners.
-The first incumbent - the Rev. L. F. W. Foote - appointed in 1870.
+The first incumbent – the Rev. L. F. W. Foote – appointed in 1870.

 The chancel, with a temporary nave, was consecrated on Sunday 10 September 1871 by Reverend Bishop Ryan, vicar of Bradford.